lzhenry666/graphdijkstra/README.md

 4. Use the available directives
    * `angular.controller('myCtrl', function(Graphing, Dijkstra) { ... });`

+## Demo

+See module in action with our simple [demo](demo/index.html).

+Here we use a basic 36 node graph to serve as a grid and demonstrate how to go about finding and acting on the shortest path.

+For an example of this module at work in a larger project, see our [Lincoln Employee Locator](lincoln-gps) application.
+In this project **Graphing** serves as the underlying graph of location objects (nodes) on which we use **Dijkstra** to find the paths bewteen them.

 ## Public API

 See [wiki pages]() for more detail